GideonAg/alx-low_level_programming/README.md

-This a simple repo on C programming
+This is a simple repo which contains some script files running some C code